-Members of Aboriginal and Torres Strait Islander communities are advised that this project contains names and images of deceased First Peoples.
+Members of Aboriginal and Torres Strait Islander communities are advised that this project contains names and artistic depictions of deceased First Peoples.
 Individual essays that do contain such content will have a notice clearly displayed at the top of the essay.

 All users of the website should also be aware that certain words, terms or descriptions may be culturally sensitive and may be considered inappropriate today, but may have reflected the author’s/creator’s attitude or that of the period in which they were written.
 Those sources are presented as part of the record of the past; contemporary users should interpret the work within that context.

 The project also contains the following essays on First Peoples who, while not buried in the parish of St. John’s themselves, were connected to people who are buried in St. John’s.

 Daniel Mow-watty: The Boy Who Strayed from the Bush Path briefly reflects on the life of Mow-watty, an adopted family member of Richard Partridge: The Left-Handed Flogger and his fellow convict wife Mary Greenwood.